shashwatg1/Data-Analytics/Analytics Edge Course/6 Clustering/Readme.md

 After making the clusters we must check if they are meaningful and if we need more or if we can reduce the clusters.<br>

+This method cannot be applied to cases with high number of data points as calculating the pairwise distances takes too much memory<br>

 ###K-Means Clustering

 * Specify the number of clusters 'k'